- 5 minutes to read

 A scale break is an area across an axis which is shown in place of a section of the axis' range.
 It appears across the original axis as a ragged (or wavy or straight, depending on the desired appearance) line.

-The most common reason for using scale breaks is when a chart has useless space.
-This happens when the chart's series represent data with great leaps in range.
-For example, when a series represents a continuous flow of values in both decimals and thousands, by default.
-This data does not provide any useful information, since neither series point has any value within this range, and the leap has no points.
+The most common reason for using scale breaks is when a chart has useless space, inevitable when the chart's series represent data with great leaps in range.
+For example, when a series represents a continuous flow of values in both decimals and thousands, by default, this would cause the chart to be uneven, due to the large leap between these value levels.
+This data doesn't provide any useful information, since neither series point has any value within this range, and the leap has no points.
 So, it is natural to replace these empty ranges with ragged lines - scale breaks.

-You can add multiple scale breaks to an axis of any scale type, whether or not this axis uses a logarithmic scale.
+Multiple scale breaks are supported, and it's possible to add them to an axis of any scale type, whether or not this axis uses a logarithmic scale.

-When you add scale breaks, it does not matter whether their ranges intersect, or exceed the visible axis range.
-The ASP.NET Chart Control will automatically merge intersecting scale breaks, and adjust the axis range.
-Scale breaks depend on the settings of axis scale elements, for example, axis' grid lines, tickmarks, as well as the axis labels.
+Adding scale breaks, it doesn't matter whether their ranges intersect, or exceed the visible range of the axis.
+XtraCharts will automatically merge intersecting scale breaks, and adjust the axis range.
+Enabling scale breaks, keep in mind that they have to deal with axis scale and range, so the axis' grid lines, tickmarks and interlacing, as well as the axis labels are also affected.

 After a scale break is added to the collection, define the range which a scale break represents.
 The limits of that range are determined by two properties: the ScaleBreak.Edge1 and ScaleBreak.Edge2 properties.

-The values of these properties should be defined in measurement units appropriate for the axis scale type.
+The values of these properties should be defined in measurement units appropriate for the scale type of the axis.

-It does not matter whether the value of the ScaleBreak.Edge1 property is less or greater than the value of the ScaleBreak.Edge2 property.
-It is only important that their values are different, because if the values of these properties are equal, a scale break is considered invisible.
+It doesn't matter whether the value of the ScaleBreak.Edge1 property is less or greater than the value of the ScaleBreak.Edge2 property.
+It's only important that their values are different, because if the values of these properties are equal, a scale break is considered invisible.